-Course Practical (oral) examination Written examination Italian: Second Language During Part A only.
-One combined print dictionary (Italian/ English and English/Italian dictionary) or two separate print dictionaries (one English/Italian dictionary and one Italian/ English dictionary).
+Course Practical (oral) examination Written examination Italian: Background Language No dictionaries permitted.
+During reading and working time: Monolingual and/or bilingual printed dictionaries.
 Note: dictionaries must not contain any notes or other marks.
-No electronic During reading and working time: One combined print dictionary (Italian/ English and English/Italian dictionary) or two separate print dictionaries (one English/Italian dictionary and one Italian/ English dictionary).
+No electronic dictionaries are allowed.
+During Part A only.
+During reading and working time: Italian: Second Language One combined print dictionary (Italian/English and English/Italian dictionary) or two separate print dictionaries (one English/Italian dictionary and one Italian/English dictionary).
+One combined print dictionary (Italian/English and English/Italian dictionary) or two separate print dictionaries (one English/Italian dictionary and one Italian/English dictionary).
 Note: dictionaries must not contain any notes or other marks.
-No electronic Japanese: Second dictionaries are allowed.
-During Part A only. dictionaries are allowed.
-During reading and working time: Language One combined print dictionary (Japanese/ English and English/Japanese dictionary) or two separate print dictionaries (one English/Japanese dictionary and one Japanese/English dictionary).
-One combined print dictionary (Japanese/ English and English/Japanese dictionary) or two separate print dictionaries (one English/Japanese dictionary and one Japanese/English dictionary).
+No electronic dictionaries are allowed.
 Note: dictionaries must not contain any notes or other marks.
 No electronic dictionaries are allowed.
+Japanese: Second Language During Part A only.
+During reading and working time: One combined print dictionary (Japanese/English and English/Japanese dictionary) or two separate print dictionaries (one English/Japanese dictionary and one Japanese/English dictionary).
+One combined print dictionary (Japanese/English and English/Japanese dictionary) or two separate print dictionaries (one English/Japanese dictionary and one Japanese/English dictionary).
 Note: dictionaries must not contain any notes or other marks.
 No electronic dictionaries are allowed.
-French: Background Language German: Background No dictionaries permitted.
-Candidates are allowed to use monolingual and/or bilingual printed dictionaries.
-Language Italian: Background Language Note: dictionaries must not contain any notes or other marks.
+Note: dictionaries must not contain any notes or other marks.
 No electronic dictionaries are allowed.
-English as an Additional During preparation time only.
-During reading and working time: Language or Dialect One print English language dictionary or one print English language learning dictionary.
+No dictionaries permitted.
+During reading and working time: Korean: Background Monolingual and/or bilingual printed dictionaries.
+Language No dictionaries permitted.
+Note: dictionaries must not contain any notes or other marks.
+No electronic dictionaries are allowed.
+During reading and working time: Korean: Second Language No dictionaries permitted.
+Monolingual and/or bilingual printed dictionaries.
+Korean.
+Second Language no decionaries permitted.
+Note: dictionaries must not contain any notes or other marks.
+No electronic dictionaries are allowed.
+During preparation time only.
+During reading and working time: English as an Additional Language or Dialect One print English language dictionary or one print English language learning dictionary.
 One print English language dictionary or one print English language learning dictionary.
 Note: dictionaries must not contain any notes or other marks.
 No bilingual or electronic dictionary or thesaurus is allowed.
 Note: dictionaries must not contain any notes or other marks.
 No bilingual or electronic dictionary or thesaurus is allowed.